Geometry of Polynomials and Root-Finding via Path-Lifting: The Size of the Step

-To optimize this convergence we need to find the largest $A>0$ for which there is a $c>0$ such that the pair $(A,c)$ satisfies inequality (\ref{Indn+1Fin}).
-Numerics show that such solutions exist for $A<0.0703039 < 1/14.22396$; we can use $A=1/15$ and $c= 0.0158$.
-Recall,
+\begin{rem} To optimize the speed of the algorithm, we need to find the largest $A>0$ for which there is a $c>0$ such that the pair $(A,c)$ satisfies inequality \EqRef{Indn+1Fin}.
+Numerics show that such solutions exist for \Oldnote{Referee asks if ``$A=1/15, c=0.0158$ is rigorously justified''.
+I updated to $c=1/74$, which is a slightly better estimate.
+Constants updated and checked.} $A<0.0703039 < 1/14.22396$; one can readily check that taking $A=1/15$ and $c=1/74$ satisfies the conditions.
+We will use these values of $A$ and $c$ henceforth. \end{rem}